Manual vs. Automated Software Testing: Balancing Between the Perks and Downsides

 What is Manual Testing?

 Manual testing is performed by QA engineers without the usage of any tools for automating the tests execution.
 Different types of case tests are created manually to identify possible flaws in the software code, as well as product design.
 In most cases, manual testing is not optional as every application must be checked “by hand” before any automation can take place.
 Despite being quite a time- and effort-demanding, manual testing remains popular among businesses.
-Per a , 42% of companies indicated that their testing activities are “mostly” or “entirely” manual.
+Per a recent industry survey, 42% of companies indicated that their testing activities are “mostly” or “entirely” manual.

 However, certain software testing tools for manual testing can be used to speed up and improve the effectiveness of test coverage.
 Some of the popular manual testing tools are Postman, SoapUI, and Chrome Dev Tools.
 Though, these are also used in automated testing.